wyankai/IDAssigment2/README.md

 ### Acknowledgements

 - I received inspiration for this project from Dev Ed's To-do List Beginner Project.
-- I received inspiration for this project from the idea of Dailies from Habitica
+- I received inspiration for this project from the idea of Dailies from Habitica.